sunday-hao/sunday-hao.github.io/_pages/research.md

 07/2023, NUS

-In this program, we mainly focusing on ML algorithms in the sklearn library, such as Random Forest, Decision Tree, and two vision patterns, Local Binary Pattern(LBP) and HOG Moreover, I got a *Distinction* grade in the final presentation.
+In this program, we mainly focusing on ML algorithms in the sklearn library, such as Random Forest, Decision Tree.
+Also, we learns two vision patterns, Local Binary Pattern(LBP) and HOG.
+Eventually, I got a *Distinction* grade in the final presentation.